zak-45/WLEDAudioSync-Chataigne-Module/README.md

 ```
-   FFT / WLED : got two choice on how FFT data will be captured.
+   FFT / WLED : got two choices on how FFT data will be captured.
 OLD or NEW.
       / Custom : custom FFT data analysis capture with variable size.
 ```